15 Coolest New Outdoor Patios around Boston

 Fox & the Knife

-We’re highly anticipating the outdoor seating options, slated to roll out mid-June, at one of Food & Wine magazine’s Best New Restaurants.
+We’re highly anticipating the outdoor seating options, slated to roll out this summer, at one of Food & Wine magazine’s Best New Restaurants.
 Spend aperitivo hour overlooking Broadway from a stool at a high-top drink rail, or opt for one of the three tables.
 But if you can’t get a seat al fresco, know that on nice days, floor-to-ceiling windows open up from the inside bar to the patio.
 Stay tuned for patio aperitivo parties later on this summer.

 28 W. Broadway, South Boston, 617-766-8630, foxandtheknife.com.